0x0ade/cityxvii/readme.md

 ### Support for Rotonde-specific deviations

 Rotonde requires a few extensions which aren't part of the vanilla Citizen schemas.

-_Note:_ At the moment, there is no support for those extensions.
-Support for this will be provided shortly.
+While they could be handled outside of Citizen, having them inside of Citizen

 ## Citizen.User API